Saltillo Coahuila, Mexico Travel Guide

 Be considerate about noise in residential areas when leaving venues.

-Saltillo features varied shopping, from traditional markets for authentic crafts to modern malls.
+Saltillo features varied shopping, from traditional markets for authentic crafts to modern shopping plazas.

 Famous for its sarapes.
-Workshops or stores specialize in authentic, intricate hand-weaving.
+Sessions or stores concentrate on authentic, intricate hand-weaving.

 Coahuila is known for leather production.
 Find quality belts, wallets, and bags.